devtron-labs/tutorials/content/docs/Reference/Creating Application/Secrets/_index.md

 ![Data Volume](./secretdatavol.PNG "Data Volume")

 ### Volume Mount Path
-Enter the path of the volume mount
+Enter the path of the volume mount.

 ![Save Secret](/img/secretenv.PNG "Save Secret")

-Click on Save Secret to save the secret
+Click on Save Secret to save the secret.

 ![Save Secret](./secretadded.PNG "Save Secret")

-Secret is added
+You can see the Secret is added.